As Nicholas dissipates, two more named storms could develop this weekend

 Nicholas dissipates after drenching Gulf Coast

 Nicholas is mostly gone, but certainly not forgotten — and its lingering remnants, mostly-decayed, are still juicing up the atmosphere to invigorate daily thunderstorms rumbling along the Gulf Coast.
-On Wednesday, the heaviest rainfall targeted areas along Interstate 10 from Biloxi, Miss. to near Panama City, Fla., including the greater Mobile area.
-Roughly 4.45 inches fell in Pensacola with more than a foot in northwest Escambia County, while a 7.48 inch total was reported at the immediate coastline.
+On Wednesday, the heaviest rainfall targeted areas along Interstate 10 from Biloxi, Miss., to near Panama City, Fla., including the greater Mobile area.
+Roughly 4.45 inches fell in Pensacola, Fla., with more than a foot in northwest Escambia County, while a 7.48 inch total was reported at the immediate coastline.

-Gulf Shores, Ala. had a 4.58 inch total, and 5.85 inches was measured just west of Mobile Bay.
-Rain totals of 4 to 8 inches were observed in coastal Louisiana, and a jackpot of 13.98 inches was tallied in Galveston, Tex.
+Gulf Shores, Ala., had a 4.58 inch total, and 5.85 inches was measured just west of Mobile Bay.
+Rain totals of 4 to 8 inches were observed in coastal Louisiana, and a jackpot of 13.98 inches was tallied in Galveston.

-On weather maps, Nicholas still appeared as a remnant swirl dejectedly fading in southern Louisiana, but, for all intents and purposes, it’s gone — all that’s left is some cloud cover and a more robust ribbon of tropical moisture that’s energizing isolated to widely-scattered downpours and thunderstorms.
+On weather maps, Nicholas still appeared as a remnant swirl dejectedly fading in southern Louisiana, but, for all intents and purposes, it is gone — all that is left is some cloud cover and a more robust ribbon of tropical moisture that is energizing isolated to widely-scattered downpours and thunderstorms.
 The most intense band stretched from the northeast Gulf of Mexico to Interstate 59-20 in western Alabama, northwest of Montgomery, shortly after sunrise, but the overall haphazard spattering of downpours was virtually indistinguishable from a typical late summer array of daily Deep South storm chances.

 Areas that see any additional showers or thunderstorms could pick up another inch or two.
 Some locations could see up to four inches if storms train, or repeatedly move, over the same areas.
 Otherwise, the main act of Nicholas is mostly over, allowing beleaguered residents hit by the back-to-back storms, including Ida, to begin a return to some semblance of normalcy.